banwarp/benton_epi/covid19/01scriptParameters.md

 `pdDecay` is the number of days it takes for individual physical distancing to decay once prevalence is below the minor threshold.
 This represents people returning to normal interactions after they no longer feel the more obvious effects of policy interventions.

-In Oregon, the plans for reopening involve three phases. `kbDay1`, `kbDay2`, and `kbDay3` are the dates each phase is instituted.
+In Oregon, the plans for reopening involve three phases. `kbDay1`, `kbDay2`, and `kbDay3` are the dates each phase is instituted. `kbPhase` is the initial phase of reopening at the start of the simulation.

 It may be helpful to compare the disease trajectories with or without the ability to use policy interventions. `switchOffPolicies` and `switchOffDay` control whether minor/major policies will be switched off permanently and when.
 #### Event parameters